wp-plugins/capability-manager-enhanced/readme.txt

   * Only users with 'manage_capabilities' can manage them.
 This capability is created at install time and assigned only to administrators.
   * Administrator role cannot be deleted.
   * Non-administrators can only manage roles or users with same or lower capabilities.

+Enhanced and supported by <a href="http://agapetry.net">Kevin Behrens</a> since July 2012.
+The original Capability Manager author, Jordi Canals, has not updated the plugin since early 2010.
+Since he was unreachable by web or email, I decided to take on the project myself.

-Modified by <a href="http://agapetry.net">Kevin Behrens</a> with an improved UI which organizes capabilities:
+The main change from the original plugin is an improved UI which organizes capabilities:

   * by post type
   * by operation (read/edit/delete)
   * by origin (WP core or plugin)

 Capability Manager Enhanced also adds <a href="http://presspermit.com">Press Permit plugin</a> integration:

-  * easily specify which post types require type-specific capability definitions (enabling supplemental role assignment by Press Permit)
+  * easily specify which post types require type-specific capability definitions
+  * show capabilities which Press Permit adds to the role by supplemental type-specific role assignment

 = Features: =

 * Manage role capabilities.